 One of the best wines in a vintage in which other wines are now beginning to go past their prime.
 Extremely rich and wonderful.
 March 31,1989–JS

 Personal Note: I picked this up at a small liquor store on San Pedro near Oblate around 1988/89.
 It wasn’t bad but I was expecting a lot more.
-I had a couple of small glasses and kept waiting for it to come around but it never did.
-Assuming it had not been stored properly, I took it back half full.
-The owner pulled out a glass, tasted it and said it was fine.
+I had a couple of small glasses and kept waiting for it to come around but it never did, it had not been stored properly, I took it back half full.
+The owner pulled out a glass, tasted it and said it was okay which I knew it wasn’t.
 He offered a full in store credit so I got four bottles for it, not a bad deal at all!

 CHÂTEAU LAFITE ROTHSCHILD Pauillac 1988 94 $60